KawaP18/secure-cloud-project/docs/README.md

 ## Network Design

-The solution uses two main Docker networks:
+**The solution uses two main Docker networks:**

 frontend_net:
-This network is used for services that need to be reachable through Traefik, such as the web app, Keycloak, Dozzle, Prometheus, and Grafana.
+This network is used for services that need to be reachable through Traefik, such as the web app, Keycloak, Dozzle, Prometheus and Grafana.

 backend_net:
 This network is used for internal services such as PostgreSQL.
 Backend services are not directly reachable from outside the Docker environment.